The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Keith Haring's Plate II, Untitled 1 - 6 (signed) is a screenprint from 1982, with an estimated value of £15,000 to £23,000.
-This artwork has shown consistent value growth, with an average annual growth rate of 6%.
-This is a rare artwork, having been sold 9 times at auction since its initial sale on 4th December 2007.
-In the last 12 months, the average selling price was £12,460, across a total of 1 sale.
+The value of Keith Haring's Plate II, Untitled 1 - 6 (signed) is estimated to be worth between £15,000 and £23,000.
+This screenprint, created in 1982, has shown consistent value growth since its first sale in December 2007.
+This work has an auction history of nine total sales.
+In the last 12 months, the average selling price was £12,460, across one total sale.
 Over the past five years, the hammer price has ranged from £12,460 in November 2024 to £17,272 in March 2023.
-The average return to the seller during this time has been £12,636.
+The average annual growth rate of this work is currently -5%.
 The edition size of this artwork is limited to 40.

 Meaning & Analysis